 Melissa Morse

 I have settled in Houston, Texas after living overseas for most of my adult life.
 Originally from suburban New Jersey, I headed to the Rocky Mountains for college and stayed a while to enjoy all the healthy living.
 I enjoy traveling on a bicycle; it provides more opportunity to interact with people, to smell the aromas and feel the elements, and it's a great way to burn enough calories to enjoy the flavors along the way.
-I have been on some long rides across the USA, Europe, and Asia, but have been less active during the past two years of COVID restrictions, so I am challenging myself to get back into shape with this Journey to the East ride as my reward.
+I have been on some long rides across the USA, Europe, North Africa and Asia and want to keep the momentum going.
 On, on!

 Paul Holbrook